devorous/flockmodmod/README.md

 # Flockmod app compiled with Tauri
-## Issues
-It appears that this version of Flockmod can still be automatically banned so be sure to use a VPN

 Based on the offline version of Flockmod, this updated Flockmod app can run any modified files automatically without the use of overrides.